stackhpc/reductionist-rs/README.md

 The currently supported reducers are `max`, `min`, `mean`, `sum`, `select` and `count`.
 All reducers return the result using the same datatype as specified in the request except for `count` which always returns the result as `int64`.

+The proxy adds two custom headers `x-activestorage-dtype` and `x-activestrorage-shape` to the HTTP response to allow the numeric result to be reconstructed from the binary content of the response.

 [//]: <> (TODO: No OpenAPI support yet).
 [//]: <> (For a running instance of the proxy server, the full OpenAPI specification is browsable as a web page at the `{proxy-address}/redoc/` endpoint or in raw JSON form at `{proxy-address}/openapi.json`.)